-When you are looking for care, you first need to ask yourself:
+When you are looking for elderly care, you first need to ask yourself:

 Where do I want to be cared for?

-- In-home care (where the care worker comes to your own home)
+- In-home care (where a Care Assistant comes to your own home)

 A common misunderstanding with care is that when daily tasks become difficult or you or your family believe you are at risk on your own, that you will have no option but to move out of your home.
 Happily, however, this is not necessarily the case.
 Many care at home providers offer bespoke care packages that allow you to stay in your own home, ranging from shorter companionship visits to assist with daily tasks, to 24 hour, live-in care.